kathrinnp/DarkRayNet/README.md

  - Alfven velocity $v_\text{alfven}$
  -  Convection velocity $v_\text{conv}$

 We assume only secondary emission of cosmic ray antiprotons through processes in the ISM.

+Note that we do not implement any consideration of solar modulation in this tool.

 **Dark Matter Annihilation**